 The federal government has a significant presence in Hawaii, in part because of its relative size to a small state like Hawaii but especially because of Hawaii’s military history and strategic presence for the United States.
-In 2010, the federal government employed 34,800 people, including 18,500 people working for the Department of Defense.
-That’s about 6 percent of the state’s total workforce.
+In 2016, the federal government employed 33,200 people, and there were 40,000 serving in the military.
+That is almost half the number of state employees which is 65,000.

-The numbers of Defense Department employees and overall federal workers in Hawaii has steadily increased since at least 2006, according to state labor data.
+The numbers of Defense Department employees and overall federal workers in Hawaii has steadily increased since 2006, according to state labor data.

 The federal government spent the most money per capita of any state in the nation on salaries and wages of workers in Hawaii in 2010.
 That $7.9 billion on salaries was part of a more than $20 billion in federal money that flowed into the state last year, making Hawaii the fifth-highest recipient of federal spending per capita in the U.S.

 Hawaii has two U.S. senators and two U.S. representatives.
-The senior senator is Daniel K. Inouye, 87, who has served in the Senate since 1963 and is currently the U.S. Senate’s most senior senator.
-The junior senator, Daniel Akaka, 87, has served since 1990.
+The junior senator is Brian Schatz, who was elected in 2014 to fill the term of Daniel K. Inouye, who died in office in 2014 after serving in the Senate for 51 years.
+The senior senator, Mazie Hirono, has served since 2012.
 Both are Democrats.

 Hawaii has two congressional districts.
 The 1st Congressional District is essentially Honolulu and other parts of urban Oahu.
 The district includes Pearl City, Waimalu, Aiea, and the downtown area where Hawaii’s government offices and many of its top businesses are concentrated.
 The 2nd Congressional District comprises all the other areas of Oahu and the counties of Maui, Kauai and Hawaii island.

 Congresswoman Colleen Hanabusa has served in the 1st Congressional District since January 2011.
-The 2nd Congressional District is represented by Democrat Mazie Hirono, who is leaving her post to run for the U.S. Senate seat that Akaka is vacating in 2012.
+The 2nd Congressional District is represented by Democrat Tulsi Gabbard, who replaced Hirono when she was elected to the Senate.

 - Office: Washington (202) 224-3934, Honolulu (808) 541-2542